 Brooks Cascadia 14

 Great traction keeps you steady on the trail, and most runners appreciate the generous amount of padding Brooks uses in the Cascadia line.
-In comparison with other Brooks trail runners, the toe box is relatively wide, but could still be too narrow for some wearers.
+In comparison with other trail shoes, the toe box is relatively wide, but could still be too narrow for some wearers.

 - Full-length cushion midsole